 The PHC platform allows users to create and manage API Keys that can be used by applications to access the LifeOmic API.
 Instead of having to do the normal authentication process of entering in user credentials, an API Key can be supplied instead that acts on behalf of the user and provides the same level of access within the account.

 You can also delete a key from the API Keys screen.
 Deleting a key makes it invalid immediately.
 Only delete a compromised key or a key you no longer wish to use.

 Setting up API Keys¶

-As a best practice, we recommend that users of API keys should rotate their API keys on a regular basis.
-To ensure this, all API keys have a required expiration field (min 1 day, max 365 days).
-It is recommended you determine the rotation interval that works best for your use-case.
+A best practice is to rotate API keys on a regular basis.
+To ensure this, all API keys have a required expiration with a maximum length of 365 days.
+Determine the rotation interval that works best for your use case.

 Because API keys tend to spread into code repositories or unnecessary locations during active development (for instance, docker containers), optimizing the continuous delivery pipeline to handle API key rotation will ensure this process is streamlined.